 This intrigued me, so I probed a little when the time was right.
 And when I discovered the students had planned, I had to agree with them.
 Their design for the day did make it more meaningful for the younger students than the older students.

 But is a prayer day only meaningful for young students?

 We reshaped the objectives of the day.

 Initially, the day was focused on ‘how’ to pray.
 The Head Students had planned to go into classes and teach the students a framework for how to pray.
-The issue with this is that all the school's students obviously already go to a Christian School.
-They would already have several prayer frameworks that they had learnt over the years.
+The issue with this is that all the school's students already attend a Christian School.
+Our students already had several prayer frameworks that they had learned over the years.
 And secondly, when probed, the Head students reflected that it was already effortless at school assemblies to get junior school students to pray.
 However, middle and senior students were much more difficult to motivate to share prayer.

 Schools at all stages should not just teach students ‘how’ to do Christian disciplines like prayer, worship or memorise Scripture; they plant seeds of curiosity and desire so that students will 'want' to do Christian practices such as prayer, worship and reading Scriptures.

 A side of Jesus may sound confusing, but consider a steak meal with a side of salad.
 Some people will go into a restaurant and order a large steak and, in an attempt to be healthy, also order a side of salad.
-There are Christian schools that look and feel just like the school down the road with the exception that they have some moments of 'Christian' in them.
+There are Christian schools that look and feel just like the school down the road, except that they have some moments of 'Christian' in them.
 The main meal is education, and the side is Christian.
-And just like with the restaurant salad, in such schools, the Christian bits are only consumed if there is room or time.
+And just like with the restaurant salad, Christian bits are only consumed in such schools if there is room or time.
 No different to the side of salad after a giant juicy steak.

 Stage Three: INTEGRATED CHRISTIAN WORLDVIEW (Do as I say, not as I do)